315+ Telescopes Ranked

 The Celestron Advanced VX 11″ SCT is an acceptable setup for visual astronomy or planetary imaging, but it isn’t ideal due to the limitations and lack of stability offered by the Advanceed VX mount compared to other C11/mount packages or a Dobsonian.
 Astrophotographers interested in deep-sky imaging will also want a different telescope and mount combination.

-The C11 XLT Optical Tube
+The C11 XLT Optical Performance

 For over three decades, Celestron’s C11 Schmidt-Cassegrain (SCT) optical tube has been a mainstay in the brand’s line-up of telescopes, originally sitting between the C8 and C14, though now accompanied by the slightly smaller C9.25 as well.
-The C11 XLT is the latest version, with improved StarBright XLT coatings for superior performance and compatibility with the Starizona HyperStar system.
-The C11’s 11″ (280mm) f/2 primary mirror is amplified in focal length by the convex secondary mirror, and the telescope as a whole has a resulting focal length of 2800mm and a focal ratio of f/10.
-The optics in the C11 XLT are excellent, and it is as good as, if not better than, most 10-12” mass-market Dobsonians for high-resolution viewing or planetary imaging.
+The C11 XLT is its latest version, which has improved StarBright XLT coatings for superior performance and compatibility with the Starizona HyperStar system.

-The C11 XLT has a standard CGE-style dovetail plate attached to the bottom, which will fit any mount that accepts Losmandy-style or CGE-style plates, such as the Advanced VX.
+The C11 XLT optical tube has a standard CGE-style dovetail plate attached to the bottom, which will fit any mount that accepts Losmandy-style or CGE-style plates, such as the Advanced VX (which only actually fits the latter).
 There are holes drilled on top of the tube to attach a second dovetail bar should the need arise, and a carry handle is built into the back of the C11 to make it easier to carry.
-The C11 is so huge, heavy, and fragile that some may be worried about transporting it without damage; the easiest solution is to either wrap it in a towel and place it upright, buckled into a passenger seat with the corrector facing down, or by putting the telescope in a plastic bin lined with blankets or cushions.

-The Celestron Advanced VX C11 SCT package comes with a 9×50 finder scope for aligning the mount on the night sky, which provides an upside-down field of view of approximately 5 degrees with crosshairs for exact pointing.
-The finder’s optics are decent enough; the bracket is solid and holds its alignment with the C11 XLT well when transported, a crucial feature with a super long 2800mm focal length instrument.
-A standard 1.25” visual back, 1.25” prism star diagonal, and 40mm E-Lux Plossl eyepiece are provided.
-The 40mm E-Lux eyepiece yields 70x magnification with a 43-degree apparent field of view, translating to a 0.6-degree true field with the C11 XLT; slightly larger than the full Moon in the sky.
-Although this is okay for basic use, it is not ideal due to its narrow field of view.
-To achieve a wider field of view, a 2-inch star diagonal and eyepieces will be needed, along with additional eyepieces for higher magnifications.
+The 40mm E-Lux eyepiece yields 70x magnification with a 43-degree apparent field of view, translating to a 0.6-degree true field with the C11 XLT, slightly larger than the full Moon in the sky.
+Although I take this to be okay for basic use, it is not ideal due to its narrow field of view.
+To achieve a wider field of view, a 2-inch star diagonal and 2″ eyepieces will be needed, along with additional eyepieces for higher magnifications.

 The Advanced VX Equatorial Mount

-The Advanced VX has a dual Vixen/CGE-style dovetail saddle to hold the C11 XLT’s CGE-style dovetail rail.
-However, it is not compatible with Losmandy-style dovetail plates without the addition of an aftermarket dual dovetail saddle from a third party.
-To balance the heavy C11 XLT, three 11 lb counterweights are provided.
-The Advanced VX’s weight capacity limit is 30 pounds, though older versions claimed a 35-pound capacity.
-The C11 XLT weighs 27.5 lbs without the addition of the finder, star diagonal, or eyepieces, which will easily add a few extra pounds.
 The biggest concern with the C11 on the Advanced VX is not stability (though it’s certainly less than ideal) but damage to the mount.
 The cheap servo motors in the Advanced VX are not only responsible for its mediocre astrophotography performance but also make overloading the mount a bad idea.
-If too much strain is put on the motors, which can easily happen with the C11 XLT, you run the risk of over-torquing the motors and causing them to burn out.
-Balancing the C11 perfectly on the mount is key to avoiding damage to the motors or a shaky setup.
+If too much strain is put on the motors, which can easily happen with the C11 XLT, I run the risk of over-torquing the motors and causing them to burn out.
+It seems to be that balancing the C11 perfectly on the mount is key to avoiding damage to the motors or a shaky setup.

 Should I buy a Used Celestron Advanced VX 11″ SCT?

-A used Celestron Advanced VX 11” SCT could be troublesome if the previous owner didn’t take care of it.
-Provided the mount and telescope are in working order, however, there’s no reason not to buy one.
-You could always pair the C11 XLT with a heavier duty mount and the Advanced VX with a smaller telescope if you want, too.
 Check to make sure that the C11’s optics are free of corrosion or damage, which would require replacing the whole optical set, as well as making sure that the Advanced VX runs smoothly.
 Thankfully, parts such as the finder, visual back/diagonal, and hand controller are easily replaced.

 Alternative Recommendations

-The undermounted nature of the Advanced VX 11” SCT means that we would probably recommend another telescope instead, such as a Dobsonian of similar size and capabilities, or a different mount packaged with the C11 XLT:
+The undermounted nature of the Advanced VX 11” SCT means that I would probably recommend another telescope instead, such as a Dobsonian of similar size and capabilities, or a different mount packaged with the C11 XLT:

 Under $2000